 travelling apps

-Once the underdog of the phone-based GPS world, Maps.
-I have risen in the ranks to become one of the most recommended travel apps out there.
+Once the underdog of phone-based GPS, Maps.me has climbed the ranks to become one of the most recommended offline travel apps.

-While the app is nowhere near as detailed as Google or Apple Maps, its lightweight nature and the fact that it has most functionalities such as searching for addresses and saving locations makes it a good choice for most people.
+While it might not be as detailed as Google or Apple Maps, its lightweight design and essential functionalities – like searching for addresses and saving locations – make it a fantastic choice for most travellers.

 HERE X 2

-Made by Nokia (which also provides map data to Garmin), Here are hands down the best hybrid map application out there.
+Created by Nokia (who also supplies map data to Garmin), Here WeGo is arguably the best hybrid map application available.

-Users can not only navigate without an internet connection in offline mode but can also switch to a far more detailed map (which rivals Google Maps) by turning the app online.
+Users can navigate without an internet connection in offline mode, and then switch to a much more detailed online map (which rivals Google Maps) when connected.

-For comparison, the downloadable map for India in Maps.
-I weigh around 300 MB, while the same Here is 1.5 GB.
+Even its offline maps are richer in information than those from OSM.
+For comparison, the downloadable map for India in Maps.me is around 300 MB, while Here WeGo’s is 1.5 GB, showing its depth.

-Here also supports voice navigation, information on public transport, bike routes, traffic status, and subway and bus ticket prices, too.
+This navigation app also supports voice guidance, public transport information, bike routes, real-time traffic status, and even subway and bus ticket prices.

 Google Translate